Towards Functional Correctness of Large Code Models with Selective Generation: Method: Selective Code Generation

 In code generation, the $\alpha$-code entailment provides a foundation for measuring functional correctness.
-In particular, to measure the functional correctness between two code snippets $\y$ and $\hat\y$, we need to check whether two code snippets $\y$ and $\hat\y$ have the same output state for all input states.
-To check this bidirectional equivalence relation, we first consider the one-directional definition via code entailment by checking whether code $\hat\y$ satisfies all input and output pairs for code $\y$ following Definition \ref{def:codeentailment}.
-By considering entailment from $\y$ to $\hat\y$ and vice versa, we can eventually define the functional equivalence of code.
-In this paper, instead of analyzing the bidirectional equivalence, we only consider the one-directional relaxed notation of correctness via code entailment, which suffices for code generation, \eg we can say that $\hat\y$ is correct if it contains all functionalities of $\y$ along with other functionalities.
+In particular, suppose that we have a target code snippet $\y$ for intuitive explanation.
+Then, to measure the functional correctness between two code snippets $\y$ and $\hat\y$, we need to check whether two code snippets $\y$ and $\hat\y$ have the same output state for all input states.
+To check this bidirectional equivalence relation, we first consider the one-directional definition via code entailment by checking whether code $\hat\y$ satisfies all input and output pairs for code $\y$, equivalently unit tests from $\Fs(\x)$ where $\y$ is reference code for a problem $\x$, following Definition \ref{def:codeentailment}.
+By considering entailment from $\y$ to $\hat\y$ and vice versa, we can eventually define the functional equivalence.
+In this paper, instead of analyzing the bidirectional equivalence, we only consider the one-directional relaxed notion of correctness via code entailment, which suffices for code generation, \eg we can say that $\hat\y$ is correct if it contains all functionalities of $\y$ along with other functionalities.
 The example of $\alpha$-entailment is presented in Table \ref{table:alpha-entailment}.